Peter D. Weaver: Episcopal ministry

 Weaver served his colleagues as President of the UMC Council of Bishops (2003–04).
 He was the first president bishop since the council increased the office's term to two years.
 He later served as Executive Secretary to the Council of Bishops (2012-16).

-Weaver now serves as the Bishop-in-Residence at Drew University Theological School.
+Weaver taught as the Bishop-in-Residence at Drew University Theological School(2016-20).

-Weaver served as interim bishop of the Virginia Annual Conference in 2019 to cover Bishop Lewis' medical leave.
+Weaver served as interim bishop of the Virginia Annual Conference in 2019.